-Figures 5a-b show the maximum of the runaway current for the different scenarios discussed above, indicating an upper bound of the runaway current that may strike the wall.
-The thin lines show the nonnuclear case, while the thick lines show results for the nuclear case, i.e. with the tritium decay and Compton scattering seed mechanisms included.
-Figures 5c-d show the corresponding ohmic current quench times, defined as
+Figures 5(a) and (b) show the maximum of the runaway current for the different scenarios discussed above, indicating an upper bound of the runaway current that may strike the wall.
+The thin lines show the non-nuclear case, while the thick lines show results for the nuclear case, i.e. with the tritium decay and Compton scattering seed mechanisms included.
+Figures 5(c) and (d) show the corresponding ohmic current quench times, defined as